 What is the 2019 Point In Time count?

 The Point in Time is a biennial count of people experiencing homelessness on a given point in time during the last ten days in January.
 The count provides vital information that helps the County better understand homelessness in the community and guides the way the County and its partners respond to homelessness in Orange County.
 Orange County will be conducting the 2019 Point In Time count on Wednesday, January 23 and Thursday, 24, 2019 and has launched Everyone Counts OC to support the effort.

 The 2019 Point In Time count will provide us with information regarding:

 Number of people are experiencing homelessness in Orange County

 Locations of where people stay within the county

-demographics of individuals and families experiencing homelessness
+Demographics of individuals and families experiencing homelessness

-Including number of Veterans and children
+Including number of veterans and transitional aged youth

 Number of people affected by physical or mental health concerns or disabilities

 This information—which volunteers, nonprofits, government agencies, businesses, faith groups and elected officials come together as a community to gather—helps the organizations working to address homelessness in Orange County identify which services are needed, identify trends and changes in demographics over time and decide how best to work together to collaboratively solve this complex social issue.